hexablock/fidias/gateways/README.md

 This endpoint allows operations directly against the log.
 Its use is intended for admin purposes only.

 #### /v1/blox
-This endpoint allow operations on the content-addressable storage
+This endpoint allows operations on the content-addressable storage

+#### /v1/fs/*{ path }*
+This endpoint allows operations on the file-system

 #### /v1/status
 This endpoint returns the status of the node.